huggingface/transformers/docs/source/en/custom_tools.md

 The prompt is structured broadly into four parts.

 - 1. Introduction: how the agent should behave, explanation of the concept of tools.
 - 2. Description of all the tools.
-This is defined by a `<<all_tools>>` token that is dynamically replaced at runtime with the tools defined/chosen by the user.
+This is defined by a `<<tool_descriptions>>` token that is dynamically replaced at runtime with the tools defined/chosen by the user.
 - 3. A set of examples of tasks and their solution
 - 4. Current example, and request for solution.